Spread of the coronavirus disrupts the usual New Year festivities.

 Compared to 17 years ago, new media play a key role in raising public attention this time.
 WeChat and Weibo have become the focal information sharing platform, flooded with posts from both professional journalists and regular citizens, spreading both truths and rumors – and sometimes, rumors turned into truths.
 Even though some information caused unnecessary panic on a small scale, its value of promoting self-protective measures among the public, like wearing face masks and staying indoors, cannot be denied.

 People in the first-tier cities were the first ones to rush to purchase face masks.
 Long queues ordering masks were reported at pharmacies in Beijing, Guangzhou, and Shanghai — cities hit the hardest during the SARS epidemic in 2003.
 Those living in the inland areas, including even Wuhan, were slower in taking preventive measures.
 Also, the older generations are less willing to wear masks than their 20 or 30 years old children.
 The former tend to spend less time on social media and trust more official information, which explains why they only started to wear face masks very recently when a significant amount of TV news is dedicated to the epidemic.

-central government recognizes the importance of the issue, an article named “Thinking of Wuhan, I don’t want to watch Spring Festival Gala” still went viral online (and censored soon after).
+Even though this year’s Spring Festival Gala added a poem recitation about the epidemic, suggesting that the central government recognizes the importance of the issue, an article named “Thinking of Wuhan, I don’t want to watch Spring Festival Gala” still went viral online (and censored soon after).
 The end of the article reads:

 While this article was reposted among citizens, flights carrying medical supplies and professionals reached Wuhan around midnight of the Lunar New Year Eve.

 Runya Qiaoan is a Research Fellow at CEIAS and a Researcher at Palacky University Olomouc working at the project Sinophone Borderlands.